Kaash Main Teri Beti Na Hoti

 Kaash Main Teri Beti Na Hoti (English: I Wish I Was Not Your Daughter) is a Pakistani social serial which premiered on Geo TV in 2011.
 Written by Kifayat Rodani, the serial was directed by Syed Ali Raza Usama and co-produced by Shahzad Naseeb and Samina Humayun Saeed.

+It is one of the longest running Pakistani drama.
+It emerged as one of the biggest blockbuster of that era, eventually peaking at 7.1 TRP.

 Synopsis

-The story highlights the living conditions of a very poor family in Pakistan and the hardships and difficulties they face to earn a living.
+The story highlights the living conditions of a very poor family in Pakistan and the hardships they face to earn a living.
 Things are never easy for Khushi (commonly known as Pagli) and her family, with Akbar Ali (their father) selling newspapers but hardly earning anything, Zuleikha (their mother) working as a maid in a rich house but always getting insulted by the owner, while Khushi and Bano (her sister) wash car mirrors on the roads.
 Ummo (her brother) works in a workshop.
-They are in such a miserable condition that they mostly have nothing to eat.
-The parents are worried about Khushi's marriage but cannot afford a dowry.
+They are in such financial condition that they often have nothing to eat.
+The parents worry that they cannot afford dowry for Khushi's marriage.
 The story takes a turn, and finally, a proposal comes for Khushi, but it is not just a marriage proposal; it is a one-year contract with selfish intentions behind it.

-The story explores how the elite rich class manipulates the poor class for their motives and then discards them once they are no longer needed, and the concept of money as a powerful force which can lead parents to take unethical steps.
+The story explores how the elite rich class manipulates the poor for their motives and then discards them once they are no longer needed, and the concept of money as a powerful force which can lead parents to take unethical steps.